• Home

 Bankruptcy Information In a Nutshell

-Bankruptcy basics are simple: bankruptcy is the legal system’s remedy for debts beyond the ability of the person who owes money to pay.
+Bankruptcy basics are simple, at least in concept.
+Bankruptcy is the legal system’s remedy for debts beyond the ability of the person who owes money to pay.

 Bankruptcy in the United States operates to satisfy a person’s debts to the extent possible and to enable those with debts they can’t pay to start over.
-Exemptions carve out the property that a bankruptcy debtor keeps for their fresh start.
+Exemptions carve out the property that a bankruptcy debtor keeps, despite owing money, for their fresh start.

 It is governed by the federal law found in Title 11 of the United States Code.